-What is wearable technology and why is it important to health insurers?
+What is wearable technology and why is it important to health funds?

 Aussies have taken to wearables like ducks to water, pigs to mud or writers to hackneyed cliches.
 According to the PwC report The Wearable Life 2.0, almost 50% of Australians own a fitness band and 34% own a smartwatch.
 The report found that health was the primary motivator for people buying wearables.

-Insurers around the world have taken notice, not just of the growing trend but of how they may be able to use the data collected by these trinkets.
-This article is your guide to how health insurers specifically are looking to capitalise on our love for this emerging technology and what it could mean for your health insurance premiums.
+Health funds around the world have taken notice, not just of the growing trend but of how they may be able to use the data collected by these trinkets.
+This article is your guide to how health funds specifically are looking to capitalise on our love for this emerging technology and what it could mean for your health insurance premiums.

 Which health funds in Australia are using wearables to monitor their members?